johnnywycliffe/EInkSlideshowDisplay/README.md

 ## Run automatically at boot

-Once you are satified with the functionality of the script, set it to automatically load.
+Once you are satisfied with the functionality of the script, set it to automatically load.

 Once SSH'd into the Pi: